frontdevguy/Test-shared/README.md

     members = ["shared/dataframes"]
     ```

+9. Sync the newly added packages.
+    You must run `uv sync` every time you add a package to any module

-9. Create an example usage script
+10. Create an example usage script

     A small example in `examples/` helps validate the module's API and provides documentation.

     Add your test script in the `examples/` folder

-10. Test your module
+11. Test your module

     Run the example to confirm the module imports correctly and behaves as expected.